thebrisly/Language_Level_Detector_DataScience/README.md

 This step was important for making our language proficiency assessment work even better and have a better score in the kaggle competition.

-### 3.3 Optimization with CamemBERT
+### 3.3 Optimization with CamemBERT 🧀

 CamemBERT is a smart computer program designed to understand and work with the French language.
 It helps computers make sense of French text by learning patterns and relationships in the language.

 #### 3.3.1 Tokenization and padding

 To prepare the data for CamemBERT, we employed tokenization and padding techniques.

-Using the CamemBERT tokenizer, we converted sentences into numerical tokens, ensuring consistency in the input format.
-Additionally, we applied padding to standardize the length of sequences, facilitating efficient model training.
+Tokenizing the training data is a really important step because it transforms the textual information into a numerical format that the machine learning model can interpret.
+By assigning each word a unique identifier, we create a structured representation that enables the model to efficiently process and analyze language nuances.
+We used the CamemBERT Tokenizer to do that.

 #### 3.3.2 Model configuration

-The CamemBERT model was configured for sequence classification, aligning with the nature of our language proficiency assessment task.
-The number of labels was set to six, corresponding to the six language proficiency levels (A1, A2, B1, B2, C1, C2).

 #### 3.3.3 Training and evaluation